Environmental Measurement and Modeling

 MS Acoustics, The Pennsylvania State University

-Eric Boeker is a physical scientist with over a decade of experience in noise measurement, modeling, and analysis projects for various modes of transportation working in the U.S. DOT Volpe Center's acoustics group.
+Eric Boeker is a general engineer with more than two decades of experience in noise measurement, modeling, and analysis projects for various modes of transportation working in the U.S. DOT Volpe Center's acoustics group.

-He provides technical support to FAA’s Office of Environment and Energy (AEE) as team leader for the Integrated Noise Model (INM).
-Boeker is also part of the Aviation Environmental Design Tool (AEDT) development team focusing on the integration of noise data and modeling capabilities into the AEDT suite.
-He is involved in several additional FAA, National Park Service (NPS), and NASA projects involving aircraft noise measurement, algorithm development, modeling, and analysis.
+Boeker provides technical support to FAA’s Office of Environment and Energy (AEE) as team leader for various aircraft noise data development and noise modeling research efforts.
+He is also part of the Aviation Environmental Design Tool (AEDT) development team focusing on the integration of noise data and modeling capabilities into the AEDT suite.
+Boeker is involved in several additional FAA, National Park Service (NPS), and National Aeronautics and Space Administration (NASA) projects involving aircraft noise measurement, algorithm development, modeling, and analysis.

-In support of FAA AEE, Boeker serves as secretary and undertakes technical analyses for the Society of Automotive Engineers (SAE) “Aircraft Noise Measurement and Aircraft Noise/Aviation Emission Modeling” committee (A-21).
-He also participates in the International Aviation Civil Organization (ICAO) Committee for Aviation Environmental Protection (CAEP) Modeling and Databases (MDG) working group.
-Boeker is also a technical advisor to the Partnership of Air Transportation Noise and Emissions Reduction (PARTNER) Center of Excellence.
+In support of FAA AEE, he serves as chair and undertakes technical analyses for the Society of Automotive Engineers (SAE) “Aircraft Noise Measurement and Aircraft Noise Modeling” committee (A-21).
+Boeker also participates in the International Aviation Civil Organization (ICAO) Committee for Aviation Environmental Protection (CAEP) Modeling and Databases (MDG) working group.
+He is also a technical advisor to FAA’s ASCENT Center of Excellence.

-He provides noise-related support to other transportation agencies, including FRA and FHWA.
+In addition to supporting FAA, Boeker provides noise-related support to other transportation agencies, including FRA, NASA, and MARAD.

 William Chupp